mage2click/m2c/README.md

 Toolset local homepage with links to all tools listed above - <a href="https://m2c.test" target="_blank">https://m2c.test</a>

-**All docker images with services listed above must be active.**

-Services are configured to start automatically and should not be stopped.
+**All docker images with services listed above must be active.** These services are configured to start automatically and should not be stopped.
 Without active Traefik and Dnsmasq, m2c backed projects can't work properly.

 ### Per-project services